Engagement Letter – Uses, Contents, Format, Free Templates

 It helps the company communicate what the client should expect in terms of the service it will provide.
 It includes information such as the scope, costs, and responsibilities of both parties, among other details.

 Establishing expectations helps to reduce the risk of conflict that may lead to litigation by either party.
 It also helps protect the company’s payment by setting up a fee structure for the client.
-Companies must clearly understand when and how often they should use an engagement letter, what should be included in it, and its benefits.
+Companies must clearly understand when and how often they should use a letter, what should be included in it, and its benefits.

 These details will help ensure that companies utilize the document appropriately and include the right details.
 This article will help elaborate on these details while also providing templates and samples to help you create an effective engagement letter.